 With its pleasant taste, you can eat kiwi in many ways.
 The quickest and easiest way is to eat it raw.
 Or, if you are keen on cooking, you can use kiwi slices to add to your pudding, blend it for smoothies, or use it as a marinade for your meat or seafood.

 Kiwi is available all year round because multiple kiwi-producing regions around the world have different growing periods.

 When unripe, kiwi has a firm texture and tart taste.
-However, ripe fruits taste sweeter and less acidic, accompanied by a softer texture.
+There are some tricks to ripen kiwi at home so you can enjoy your fruit quickly.
+Indeed, ripe kiwi tastes sweeter and less acidic, accompanied by a softer texture.

 Find out the three easy ways to cut kiwi properly!

 Please Your Palate With 5 L to P Fruits In Tropical Regions

 This part is dedicated to sweets!
 I am sure you guys will love the next five fruits in the ABC alphabet.
 Can you guess what tropical fruits go to sweeten your tongue?
 Figure it out now!

 |Lychee||Southeast Asia||Sweet and floral||Ice cream, cake, juice, syrup, jam|